mgugger/azure-keyvault-unlock-luks/README.md

 Dynamic Configuration: Retrieves the Key Vault URL and secret name from the VM's tags using IMDS, eliminating the need for hardcoded configuration.
 Prerequisites
 Before deploying and running this project, ensure the following:
+* Requires [https://github.com/wolegis/mkinitcpio-systemd-extras](https://github.com/wolegis/mkinitcpio-systemd-extras) hooks **sd-network** **sd-resolve**

-* Azure VM with Managed Identity: The VM must have a system-assigned or user-assigned managed identity.
+* Azure VM with Managed Identity: The VM must have a system-assigned or user-assigned managed identity with access to the AKV secret.
 * Azure Key Vault: The Key Vault should contain the LUKS decryption password as a secret.
 * VM Tags: The VM must have the following tags:
     * LUKS-UNLOCK-KEY-VAULT-URL: The URL of the Azure Key Vault (e.g., https://myvault.vault.azure.net).